Xianzhiwang1/Leet-Code-Project/README.md

 # Abstract

 Our project uses historical primary data, which are scans of farm records, we have roughly 400 data entries.
 We are interested in what contributes to higher productivity on a farm.
+Alternatively, we could also use supervised learning to look at how different variables relate to the cash value of the farm.
+Cash value measured in 1850 and 1860 USD, and convert to the current dollar value.

 # Motivation and Question